Health Inspired Dentistry Blog

 But what if the dentist has a dollar bill instead of a drill?

-Dr. Claudia Minadeo-Fox
+Dr. Claudia Minadeo-Fox joins the cause!

 Dr. Claudia Minadeo-Fox of Cleveland has joined a cadre of dentists nationwide who are offering $1 per pound of candy in a post-Hallloween buy back program.
 Some offices are buying back candy on Friday, some Monday, some for several days.
 Minadeo-Fox is waiting until after school Monday (3-6 p.m.) to give kids a chance to sort through their stash and pick out some choice keepers.

-Dr. Chris Kammer, a Middleton, Wis., dentist, started the Halloween Candy Buy Back Program eight years ago in an effort to keep enamel busting sugar out of his patient’s mouths, but also to provide aid to U.S. military personnel in war zones.
+Dr. Chris Kammer, a Middleton, Wisconsin dentist, started the Halloween Candy Buy Back Program eight years ago in an effort to keep enamel busting sugar out of his patient’s mouths, but also to provide aid to U.S. military personnel in war zones.

 Candy from each participating dentist is pooled – you’d need a pretty big plastic pumpkin or pillowcase to hold the 127.5 tons collected last year – and is sent to U.S. personnel overseas in care packages via Operation Gratitude.
 Service men and women eat some and distribute most to local kids, spreading goodwill.